-COVID loading/unloading process in a drive thru manner by placing the bus in the best position possible to allow appropriate and safe traffic flow.
-Assigned staff will be responsible to wear a mask and conduct temperature checks on all persons in the vehicle.
-(A non-contact infrared thermometer will be used according to the package directions.
-The designated staff will use Hand-Sanitizer prior to and between each temperature check.)
-Obtain Signatures for Release and any forms/etc as indicated and retrieve child, assist child to bus.
-If Anyone registers over 100- the child is not permitted to stay.
-They will need to seek COVID-19 testing for the family with the local Health Department (testing should be arranged immediately to alleviate absences).
-If negative and temperature free they will be permitted to return(2/3 days scheduled Excused Absence with note)-otherwise they will follow direction of Health department guidance such as quarantine(10 scheduled Excused Absence with note).
-In the event there is a Failure to get tested(child will not be permitted to return for 10 days-Absent Unexcused; and if unable to return at that time may be dropped from the program.
+Our Response to COVID 19 Pandemic Loading/unloading process in a drive thru manner by placing the vehicles in the best position possible to allow appropriate and safe traffic flow, designated zone at front entry awning.
+Assigned staff will conduct temperature checks on all Head Start children in the vehicle.(A non-contact infrared thermometer will be used according to the package directions.
+The designated staff will obtain Signatures for Release and any forms/etc as indicated and retrieve the child, and assist child to the classroom.
+If Anyone registers over 100.4 the child is not permitted to stay.
+They will need to seek COVID-19 testing for the individual having an increased temperature (testing should be arranged immediately to alleviate absences).
+If negative and temperature free they will be permitted to return the following day or 24 hrs fever free without fever reducing medication- otherwise they will follow direction of Health

+Department guidance such as quarantine (5 days with no symptoms or mild symptoms/10 days if symptoms are moderate to severe).
+In the event there is a failure to get tested (child will not be permitted to return for 10 days) Child may return with excused absence note from the doctor and 24 hrs fever free without fever reducing medication.
+If a child is unable to return at the end of isolation he/she may be dropped from the program).